 - Pedestrian crashes on state routes tend to be more severe.

 - More than 70% of the pedestrian crashes occurred on locally owned roads.

 In addition, 61% of contributing factors for pedestrian crashes were related to driver actions, while 37% were related to pedestrian actions.
 For drivers, the top two contributing factors were driver inattention and failure to yield right of way.
 For pedestrians, the top two were pedestrian error and pedestrian failure to yield right of way.

-If you or someone you love was pulled over for failing to yield or any other traffic violation in New York, contact the Rosenblum Law Firm for assistance.
+If you or someone you love was pulled over for failing to yield or any other traffic violation in New York, contact the Rosenblum Law for assistance.
 Adam Rosenblum is a skilled lawyer with experience getting violations reduced or removed.
 Email or call 888-203-2619 for a free consultation today.